sid-the-loser/Trying-For-Realism/README.md

 # Trying-For-Realism

 Me trying my best to make my game as realistic mechanics wise as possible.
-This is just an experiment, nothing serious.
+This is just an experiment, **nothing serious**.